couchbase-examples/couchbase-tutorials/tutorial/markdown/scala/webservers.md

 ## Document Structure

-We will be setting up REST APIs with three of the commonly used frameworks with Scala: [Play](https://www.playframework.com/), [Akka http](https://github.com/akka/akka-http) and [http4s](https://http4s.org/).
+We will be hosting up REST APIs using embedded Netty webserver.
 Endpoint descriptions and [Swagger documentation](https://swagger.io/) is created through the [tapir framework](https://tapir.softwaremill.com/).

-The REST APIs will be used manage user profile documents.
+The REST APIs will be used to manage user profile documents.
 Our profile document will have an auto-generated UUID for its key, first and last name of the user, an email, and hashed password.
 For this demo we will store all profile information in just one document in a collection named `profile`:

 ```json
 {